twebz-gh/note/README.md

 ```
 $ note clean
 ```
-Then `note` will delete the contents of `build/`.
+Then `note` will delete the contents of `.build/`.

 ### Ignore files

-In each directory, in a file named `.note-ignore` you can add one filename per line.
+In each directory, in a file named `.noteignore` you can add one filename per line.
 Then `note` will ignore those filenames for that directory.